furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 The workspace is the root directory in a Polylith codebase, and is where we work with all our building blocks and projects.
 A workspace is usually version controlled in a monorepo, and contains all the building blocks, supplementary development sources, and projects.

-The subdirectories of the workspace looks like this:
+The workspace structure looks like this:
 ```
 ▾ bases
   ▸ rest-api